-Again, this may not be a suitable option for everyone, but if you are feeling adventurous and want to make-do until you can afford to buy a dairy cow, then you might like the idea of utilizing your horses for more than just riding.
+Again, this may not be a suitable option for a milk animal for everyone, but if you are feeling adventurous and want to make-do until you can afford to buy a dairy cow, then you might like the idea of utilizing your horses for more than just riding.

-In areas of the world where people live in very high mountainous areas, they raise yaks for dairy.
-Their milk is very rich and consider quite the delicacy in most parts of the world.
+In parts of the world where people live in very high mountainous areas, they raise yaks for dairy.
+Their milk is very rich and considered quite a delicacy in most parts of the world.

 According to my research, most areas do not require you to have a special permit to raise yaks.
 They are actually considered domesticated animals.
 They are also great for bringing a profit to your homestead.